dcordero/Tealium-ios-library/README.md

 - automatic object and event tracking (see list of autotrackable objects below)
 - automatic video player tracking
 - automatic lifecycle tracking
-- video milestone tracking
+- optional video milestone tracking
-- custom action tracking
+- optional custom action tracking
-- intelligent network-sensitive & power-save caching
+- intelligent network-sensitive caching
+- optional power save batching of calls
 - simple to use messages, including singleton or dependency-injection-friendly instances.
 - simple setup and remote configuration
 - implemented with the user in mind.
 All tracking calls are asynchronous as to not interfere or degrade the user experience.

-Known limitations of current build:
-- Limited autotracking support for storyboards
-- Tealium Reference Ids are not guaranteed for objects created in storyboards
-- Buttons within UIToolBars not guaranteed to be auto tracked

-These instructions presume you have valid accounts with both Tealium and the analytic services you will be mapping data to.
+These instructions presume you have valid accounts with both Tealium and the analytic services you want to map data to.

 Implementation is a three part process:
-1. Download and implement the library into your project
+1. Download and add the library to your iOS XCode Project
-2. Configure your Tealium IQ
+2. Configure your Tealium IQ dashboard with a Tag and the "Enable Mobile App Support" option enabled
-3. Optionally enable the iOS Library Manager Extension in IQ
+3. Optionally enable the iOS Library Manager Extension in the IQ Extensions tab

 Table of Repo Contents
 ----------------------
 - **TealiumiOSLibrary** folder contains all files necessary to run the Tealium iOS Library in your app and consists of the following:
-  - Resources folder: contains graphic and interface builder files that should not be edited
+  - Resources folder: legacy folder that no longer contains any data
-  - TealiumiOSLibrary.framework: contains the actual library and header file (which can be edited)
+  - TealiumiOSLibrary.framework: contains the actual library and header file (read-only)
 - **TealiumiOSSampleApps** folder contains ARC and nonARC sample apps for reference or to start a project from.
-Note: The TealiumiOSLibrary folder may need to be reimported to those projects to test/use
+Note: The TealiumiOSLibrary.framework will need to be imported to those projects to test/use (simply click and drag into your Xcode project)
-- **.gitignore** file is an optional git file that can ignored
+- **.gitignore** file is a git file that can ignored
 - **README.md** file is this document file